awsdocs/aws-kms-developer-guide/doc_source/overview.md

 AWS KMS is integrated with AWS CloudTrail, a service that delivers log files to an Amazon S3 bucket that you designate\.
 By using CloudTrail you can monitor and investigate how and when your master keys have been used and by whom\.

+**Learn More**
-For a more detailed introduction to AWS KMS, see [AWS KMS Concepts](concepts.md)\.
++ For a more detailed introduction to AWS KMS, see [AWS KMS Concepts](concepts.md)\.
++ For information about the AWS KMS API, see the [AWS Key Management Service API Reference](http://docs.aws.amazon.com/kms/latest/APIReference/)\.

-To learn more about how AWS KMS uses cryptography and secures master keys, see the [AWS Key Management Service Cryptographic Details](https://d0.awsstatic.com/whitepapers/KMS-Cryptographic-Details.pdf) whitepaper\.
++ For detailed technical information about how AWS KMS uses cryptography and secures master keys, see the [AWS Key Management Service Cryptographic Details](https://d0.awsstatic.com/whitepapers/KMS-Cryptographic-Details.pdf) whitepaper\.
 <a name="pricing"></a>
 **AWS KMS Pricing**
 As with other AWS products, there are no contracts or minimum commitments for using AWS KMS\.
 For more information about AWS KMS pricing, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.